peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Alternatively a subsequent button press might be required to terminate the illumination.
 The "right" behaviour is application dependent.

-## 7.9 Undocumented uasyncio features
+## 7.9 Undocumented asyncio features

 These may be subject to change.